DLuCJ/Demo/README.md

 Otherwise, you can build a new executable as follows.
 The executable will still be in the build directory.

-The 4k Demo Framework is compiled in x86 mode using the Microsoft vc++ compiler.
+The demo is compiled in x86 mode using the
+Microsoft vc++ compiler.

 To start up Microsoft cl (assuming standard installation path for Visual Studio):